 Rosemary – This oil is one of the best for hair care.
 It is full of antioxidants that fight the free radicals that cause greying and thinning of hair.
 It adds shine and silkiness, and is great for treating dandruff, itchiness, and scalp irritation.
 The scent is strong and helps lift mood.

 Chamomile – Chamomile oil has been used for hundreds of years as a healing oil.
 It has anti-inflammatory, antiseptic, anti-itching and anti-allergenic properties.
-It helps treat dry, irritated scalp, dandruff, eczema, and scalp acne.
+It helps treat dry, irritated scalp, dandruff, eczema, and scalp acBest Essential Oils for Acne and Oily Skinne.
 It is known to promote faster and healthier hair growth, and makes hair softer and shinier.

 Thyme – Another herb known in the kitchen that can help your hair.
 It helps increase blood flow to the scalp and hair follicles which in turn helps promote hair growth and prevent hair loss.
 It also helps your shampoo clean more deeply leaving your hair lustrous and bouncy.